ChadSki/Deathstar/README.md

 ```

 #### Map Deprotection
   There are two methods used for deprotecting maps, which can be used together if needed.
 ZTeam Deprotection deobfuscates tag classes, and name deprotection deobfuscates tag names.
-Tag names cannot be recovered.
+Tag names cannot be recovered, if they were obfuscated.

 ``` c
 MapData exampleMap = openMapFromBuffer((void *)buffer, (uint32_t)length);